top of page

 A few months ago, a patient told me she had uploaded her blood work into ChatGPT and asked it to recommend how to improve her health based on her results.

-Dr. Brenda Tapp
+Dr. Brenda Tapp Leonard, ND

 The Truth About Fruit and Diabetes